zlockewtg/RLinf/docs/source/index.rst

 **RLinf is unique with:**

+- Model-to-Model Flow: a new paradigm M2Flow, which executes macro-level logical flows through micro-level execution flows, decoupling logical communication (programmable) from physical communication (fine-grained and schedulable).

 - Embodied Agent Support

   - Fast adaptation support for mainstream VLA models: `OpenVLA`_, `OpenVLA-OFT`_, `π₀`_
   - Support for mainstream CPU & GPU-based simulators via standardized RL interfaces: `ManiSkill3`_, `LIBERO`_
   - Enabling the first RL fine-tuning of the π₀ model family with a flow-matching action expert.

 **RLinf is fast with:**